Alex1990/autoresize-textarea/README.md

   In callback function, `this` refer to the textarea element and the first argument is the current height of the textarea.

-## Events
+## Events (Only for as a jQuery plugin)

-When the input event is fired, a named `autoresize:height` event will be triggered on textarea element and the current height of textarea will be passed as the second parameter of the event listener.
-This is valid as a jQuery plugin.
+When characters are inputted into the textarea, a named `autoresize:height` event will be triggered on textarea element and the current height of textarea will be passed as the second parameter of the event listener.

 ## Compatibility